Ddylen/F-FI224-4/README.md

 Provides functions to transform from camera centric coordinates to world coordinates (i.e. z is up), and from world coordinates to the UR5 arm's coordinate system

 ###### get_3D_pose
-Takes the values recorded by OpenPose in a JSON file, converts them to a more understandable format, then converts the to UR5 arm centric coordinates.
+Takes the values recorded by OpenPose in a JSON file, converts them to a more understandable format, then converts that to UR5 arm centric coordinates.
 Due to quirks with PyKinect2, THIS REQUIRES EITHER A KINECT TO BE PLUGGED INTO THE COMPUTER OF KINECT STUDIO TO BE RUNNING A RECORDING to work, despite the fact the we are operating on saved rather than live Kinect data.

 #### Data Storage Files
 ###### CSV_save_filtered_data
 Saves filtered pose trajectory data as a CSV file for the MATLAB analysis code

 ###### save_unfiltered_data_easter
-Saves unfiltered pose trajectory as a pickle file, for analysis/animation in python
+Saves unfiltered pose trajectory data as a pickle file, for analysis/animation in python

 ###### save_filtered_data_easter
-Saves filtered pose trajectory as a pickle file, for analysis/animation in python
+Saves filtered pose trajectory data as a pickle file, for analysis/animation in python

 #### Data View/ Analysis Files
 ###### display_smoothed_data